Call Us: +32 2 466 00 16

 • Gatekeeper Pattern

-The cloud is a great environment to build applications that are resilient, have high availability, are performant and hopefully not too expensive.
+The cloud is an excellent environment for building applications that are resilient, highly available, performant, and hopefully not too expensive.
 But how do you achieve those goals?
-In this training we start from potential problems a cloud developer/architect may face.
-Then, we figure out what to do by using proven patterns.
-And finally, we look at various technologies available in Azure to implement these patterns.
-The focus of this training is the concepts and patterns, which apply to any cloud environment.
-The focus is not on technical details of each Azure resource.
+In this training, we begin by examining potential problems that a cloud developer/architect may encounter.
+Then, we explore solutions using proven patterns.
+Finally, we delve into various technologies available in Azure to implement these patterns.
+The focus of this training is on concepts and patterns that apply to any cloud environment.
+We do not delve into the technical details of each Azure resource.

-This advanced course targets people who want to become cloud developers or cloud architects in Microsoft Azure.
-The goal is to write cloud-native applications.
-This means the focus is on PaaS (Platform-as-a-Service) while also covering relevant infrastructure.
-Participants of this course need to have a solid developer background and must know the basics of Azure, or similar cloud.
+This advanced course is designed for individuals aspiring to become cloud developers or cloud architects in Microsoft Azure.
+The goal is to develop cloud-native applications, with a focus on PaaS (Platform-as-a-Service) while also covering relevant infrastructure topics.
+Participants in this course should have a strong developer background and a foundational understanding of Azure or similar cloud platforms.
 Should you want to learn to develop on Azure we have Developing & Deploying Web Apps on Microsoft Azure

 Contact Us